amirouche/letloop/letloop/okvs.md

 Returns `#t` if `OBJ` satisfy either `okvs?`, `okvs-transaction?`, or `okvs-cursor?`.
 Otherwise, returns `#f`.

-### `(okvs-key-max-size handle)`
+### `(okvs-key-max-length handle)`

-Returns the maximum size of a key for the database associated with `HANDLE`.
+Returns the maximum length of a key for the database associated with `HANDLE`.

 ### `(okvs-value-max-size handle)`

-Returns the maximum size of a value of the database associated with `HANDLE`.
+Returns the maximum length of a value of the database associated with `HANDLE`.

 ### `(make-okvs-transaction-variable init)`